luojia65/tm1637-display-demo/README.md

 - a TM1637 8-char display module
 - ST-LINK v2 debugger

+This won't cost much, and you may easily buy them at eBay, Taobao, Tmall, Alibaba, JD or Idlefish.

 ## Software requirements

 Some softwares are required to build this project.
 If you still do not know how to install after this